PatrickBaus/pyAsyncHP3478A/README.md

 ip_address = '127.0.0.1'
 gpib_device = AsyncPrologixGpibEthernetController(ip_address, pad=27, timeout=1000, eos_mode=EosMode.APPEND_NONE)

-# This example will print voltage data to the console
 async def main():
+    """This example will print voltage data to the console"""
     try:
         # No need to explicitly bring up the GPIB connection.
 This will be done by the instrument.
         async with HP_3478A(connection=gpib_device) as hp3478a: